MikeG621/LfdReader/Readme.txt

 Idmr.Common.dll (v1.1 or later) and System.Drawing are required references

-To use LfdReader.Xact, Idmr.ImageFormace.Act.dll (v.20 or later) is a required reference
+To use LfdReader.Xact, Idmr.ImageFormat.Act.dll (v2.0 or later) is a required reference

 File structure information per resource is found in the individual class files